apache/sling-samples/org.apache.sling.graphql.samples.website/README.md

       }
     }

-Based on that script's name, according to the usual Sling conventions it is used by the Sling GraphQL ScriptEngine to execute the query and return a simple JSON document that provides everything needed to render the page in one request.
-You can see those JSON documents by adding a `.json` extension to article and navigation pages.
+Based on that script's name, according to the usual Sling conventions it is used by the Sling `GraphQLScriptEngine` to execute the query and return the JSON document that provides everything needed to render the page in one request.
+You can see those JSON documents by adding a `.json` extension to the article and navigation pages.

-This JSON document includes navigation information (the content sections for now) and processed content like the `seeAlso` links which are fleshed out by the `SeeAlsoDataFetcher` as the raw content doesn't provide enough information to build meaningful links.
-Such `DataFetcher` are then active for both server-side and client-side GraphQL queries.
+In our examples, this JSON document includes navigation information (paths to content sections, next/previous article etc.) and processed content like the `seeAlso` links.
+Those links are fleshed out by the `SeeAlsoDataFetcher` Java class, as the raw content doesn't provide enough information to render meaningful links.
+Such `DataFetcher` services are then active for both server-side and client-side GraphQL queries.

+The `search` single-page-app uses the same GraphQL queries, executed from the client side, along with client-side Handlebars rendering.
+See the `search.html` and `graphql.js` source files under `src/main/resources/SLING-INF/initial-content` for details.

-For this demo, the `.rawjson` extension provides the default Sling JSON rendering, for comparison or troubleshooting purposes.
+For this demo, the `.rawjson` extension is configured to provide the default Sling JSON rendering, for comparison or troubleshooting purposes.